pavanjii/Linear-Data-Structures-Visualizer/README.md

 # Linear-Data-Structures-Visualizer
-An interactive Java Swing-based GUI application designed to help users understand and visualize fundamental linear data structures.
-This educational tool allows students and beginners to explore how data structures work internally through intuitive visual representation and user-friendly controls.
+An interactive Java Swing-based GUI application designed to help users understand and visualise fundamental linear data structures.
+This educational tool allows students and beginners to explore how data structures work internally through an intuitive visual representation and user-friendly controls.

 🔧 Technologies Used
 Java (Core)